 It’s becoming a sad trend in golf.
 Front-runners at majors lately tend to wilt like a lawn in Scottsdale in summertime.
 Here's a rundown of some of the more shocking collapses in recent major championship history.

 This one is still fresh on our minds: Adam Scott bogeys the final four holes at Royal Lytham to hand the Claret Jug to Ernie Els.
-By the time of his last putt, he was leaking more oil than the Deepwater Horizon.
+Fortunately for Scott, he was able to shake off the demons at Augusta a few months later.

 Only in hindsight does Duf's collapse at the 2011 PGA — he bogeyed three of his final four holes to lose a five-shot lead, and then lost to Keegan Bradley in a playoff — become shocking, given how solidly Dufner has played since.
 To his credit, he's rebounded nicely, but major collapses don't come much more painful than this one.

 Tiger Woods was the Mariano Rivera of majors.
 Give him a 54-hole lead, and it was Enter Sandman — until Y.E.
 Yang came along.
 In retrospect, this was the first sign of trouble for Tiger, as his final-round 75 allowed Yang to snatch away the 2009 PGA.
 A little more than three months later, Woods was crashing into a fire hydrant, and the unraveling had truly begun.

 Phil Mickelson and Colin Montgomerie, 2006 U.S. Open